pvanhoof/dir-examples/README.md

 You'll notice that a library called 'package' will in your LIBDIR often be called something like libpackage-4.3.so.2.1.0

-We call the 4.3 part the APIVERSION, and the 2.1.0 the current, age and revision VERSION (the ABI version).
+We call the 4.3 part the APIVERSION, and the 2.1.0 part the VERSION (the ABI version).

-I will explain these examples using [semantic versioning](https://semver.org) as APIVERSION and libtool's current, revision, age as VERSION.
+I will explain these examples using [semantic versioning](https://semver.org) as APIVERSION and either libtool's current, revision, age or a 'semantic versioning'-like alternative as VERSION (FreeBSD and builds where compatibility with libtool's -version-info ain't a requirement).

 Noting that with [libtool's -version-info feature](https://www.gnu.org/software/libtool/manual/libtool.html#Libtool-versioning) the values that you fill in for current, age and revision will not necessarily be identical to what ends up as suffix of the soname in LIBDIR.
 The formula to form the filename's suffix is, for libtool, "(current - age).age.revision".
 This means that for soname libpackage-APIVERSION.so.2.1.0, you need current=3, revision=0 and age=1.